 Acadia National Park

 One of Maine's claims to fame is its 47.000-acre national park: the first national park established east of the Mississippi River.
-Acadia National Park is a visual marvel and one of New England's most visited national parks.
+Acadia National Park in Bar Harbor is a visual marvel and one of New England's most visited national parks.
 Opportunities for recreation in the park range from challenging hiking, biking, and climbing to leisurely scenic driving and horse-drawn carriage tours.
-And a stop at the Jordan Pond House for popovers is a must.
+And a stop at the Jordan Pond House for popovers is one of the musts.

 06 of 10